-RoughTrax receive many customers enquiring about bull bars every day, and unfortunately we are unable to supply them.
+RoughTrax receives many customers enquiring about bull bars every day, and unfortunately we are unable to supply them.
 It is not our decision not to supply bull bars but an EU legislation preventing us from legally selling them without a pretty hefty fine.

 We thought we would set the record straight and explain why it is now illegal to sell bull bars unless they been type approved, which is extremely costly.